yash-k9/MovieApp/README.md

 # MovieApp
-## This App will be re-built using better architecture
+## 🚧This App will be re-built using better architecture🚧
 Android App for Movie Reviews
 This application was built from scratch.